 In 2010 the Lancers won a then program-record 15 games, finishing 15-5, their first winning season since 2003.
 They won a program-record 13 straight games and came within one win of the conference title, finishing 8-2 in GSAC play.
 Along the way, the Lancers had four wins over nationally-ranked teams, including a 2-1 win over NCAA Division I No. 28-ranked Sacramento State, which eventually went to its second-straight NCAA Tournament.

-The Lancers made their first-ever appearance in the NAIA Top 25, climbing in at No. 18 in the first regular-season poll, and then they never left.
+The Lancers made their first-ever appearance in the NAIA Top 25, climbing in at No. 18 in the first regular-season poll, and they never left.
 They eventually climbed to No. 5 before settling in at No. 11 in the final poll of the season.
 CBU picked up its first-ever postseason win with a 1-0 victory over Westmont in the GSAC Tournament and eventually earned an at-large bid to the national tournament.

-A program-best five players--Tyler Aagard, Osvaldo Bastida, Carlos Figueroa, Tyler Mitchell and Willie Rupert--earned All-GSAC honors.
+A program-best five players--Tyler Aagard, Osvaldo Bastida, Figueroa, Tyler Mitchell and Willie Rupert--earned All-GSAC honors.
 Figueroa became the program's first NAIA All-American since 1992, earning second team honors.
 Aagard and Bastida also earned CoSIDA ESPN Academic All-District honors.
 As a team, the Lancers had six straight conference player of the week honors, and three of them earned national player of the week honors.

 Jorden, who was hired Dec.
 19, 2007, is just the fourth head coach since CBU restarted men’s soccer in 1985.